 EXCLUSIVE ‘24/7 VALENCIA’ INTERVIEW

-24/7 VALENCIA: Please tell us about your upcoming soundtrack concert at ‘Teatro Principal’ with Jove Orquestra Generalitat Valenciana on June 29th?
+24/7 VALENCIA: Please tell us about your soundtrack concert at ‘Teatro Principal’ with Jove Orquestra Generalitat Valenciana ?

-OLIVIER ARSON: It will be myself with the young ‘Orquestra’ of the Community of Valencia.
+OLIVIER ARSON: It was myself with the young ‘Orquestra’ of the Community of Valencia.
 Quite a lot of the films and series have been directed by Rodrigo Sorogoyen.
-We’re going to play a good selection of my soundtracks including ‘El Reino’ and ‘Antidisturbios’ and ‘La Zona.’
-We’ll also be playing music from ‘La Mala Familia’… a feature film that has not yet been ‘premiered’ yet, which should be intriguing.
-You can expect a blend of electronic music, directed by myself, along with a young orchestra from here in Valencia.
-It’s a lot of people…about 75 musicians in total.
-We’re going to try to maintain the nature and spirit of my soundtracks, which is distinctive as it is not actually symphonic music.
-So, it’s going to be an interesting challenge!
+We played a good selection of my soundtracks including ‘El Reino’ and ‘Antidisturbios’ and ‘La Zona.’
+We also be played music from ‘La Mala Familia’… a feature film that has not yet been ‘premiered’ yet, which should be intriguing.
+It was a blend of electronic music, directed by myself, along with a young orchestra from here in Valencia.
+It was a lot of people…about 75 musicians in total.
+We tried to maintain the nature and spirit of my soundtracks, which is distinctive as it is not actually symphonic music.
+So, it was an interesting challenge!
 It’s very precise regarding textures and emotional too…with lots of highs and lows.
-Actually, I think it’s going to be quite powerful!
+Actually, I think it was quite powerful!

-The film ‘The Beasts’ (in English) was presented at this year’s Cannes film festival.
+The film ‘The Beasts’ (in English) was presented at the Cannes film festival.
 Describe the process of composing the completely acoustic soundtrack for ‘As Bestas’?
 Is there a ‘Straw Dogs’ influence to the film?

 I had the script for a very long time before the film was shot on location in Galicia.
 We were struggling a little bit to find the right tone until I then visited the region whilst the film was being made.
 Yes, you are right…there is an element of ‘Straw Dogs’ to the film regarding the cold and harsh environment and the violence too and some hostile locals.
 I lived for 5 years in Iceland so I know about cold and harsh environments already.
 So, I am already very aware of this side of ‘nature’, which is not romantic at all…it’s harsh and it’s unpredictable and it’s difficult!
 (Laughs)